 Love On It closes with the heartfelt piano driven ballad “Gotta Hand It To You,” with Carroll giving praise and testimony of gratitude to those closest to her, who gave the love and support necessary to complete her journey.

 Rick J Bowen

 Sandy Carroll returned to her Memphis roots in 1983 and spent a year headlining at a local club on historic Beale Street, following several years of performing on the road.
 Writing and recording the singles, ‘If You Got It’ and ‘Memphis In May’ in 1984, Sandy partnered with Jim Dickinson, NARAS Memphis chapter’s seven-time producer of the year.
 ‘Memphis In May’ became a regional hit and for several years, the unofficial theme song for the Memphis In May annual festivities.
 Sandy performed at the Memphis In May Festival with the Memphis Horns (with special guest Rufus Thomas) and also at the first Beale Street Music Festival.

-Sandy three previous releases on Catfood Records – “Last Southern Belle,” (2016) “Unnaturally Blonde” (2013) and “Just As I Am” (2011) – all received international critical acclaim and substantial radio airplay on blues and Americana/country radio stations.
-In 2012, the single ‘Romeo And Juliet,’ from “Just As I Am,” stayed on the New Country Indie Chart for three months and reached #5.
-Also, ‘Good To Be Home’ from “Unnaturally Blonde” made it to #3 on the Country Indie Chart and stayed on the chart for 14 weeks.
+Sandy four previous releases on Catfood Records – “Blues & Angels” (2018), “Last Southern Belle” (2016), “Unnaturally Blonde” (2013) and “Just As I Am” (2011) – all received international critical acclaim and substantial radio airplay on blues and Americana/country radio stations.